kedacore/keda-docs/content/docs/2.13/authentication-providers/aws-kiam.md

 +++
-title = "Kiam Pod Identity for AWS"
+title = "AWS Kiam Pod Identity"
 +++

 [**Kiam**](https://github.com/uswitch/kiam/) lets you bind an AWS IAM Role to a pod using an annotation on the pod.